Table of Contents

 An example of a well-executed F-shaped scanning pattern incorporated into the design.
 This homepage seamlessly guides the viewer along using clear communication and keywords within the top of the hierarchy:

 Another popular and effective use of visual hierarchy is to place a large image, called the “hero image” above the fold.
 The name came from the term “hero prop” which is used in the film world and refers to any object intended to be held or used by the main actor.
-The web design world picked up on the name ‘hero’ and along came the “hero image” which has grown in popularity and size – it can take up a lot of the homepage real-estate.
-It is the first visual element a visitor sees, displaying a clear overview of the site’s most important content.
+The web design world picked up on the name hero and along came the “hero image” which has grown in popularity and size – it can take up a lot of the homepage real estate.
+It’s the first visual element a visitor sees, displaying a clear overview of the site’s most important content.

 When designing a site, here are the key elements to consider when following visual hierarchy:

-Since design trends always seem to circle back, will we return to chaotic web designs of the 90’s?
+Since design trends always seem to circle back, will we return to the chaotic web designs of the 90s?
 Let’s hope not!
 Many of the early sites did not have a coherent, clear arrangement of images or presentation.
-It has been exciting to watch the evolution of web design and the importance that visual hierarchy plays between creating a good or bad design.
+It has been exciting to watch the evolution of web design and the importance that visual hierarchy plays in creating a good or bad website.